asansyzb/42-School-Projects/wolf3d/README.md

 ## Map file format
 It's a very simple format.
 Open a file in your favorite text editor, make sure you have a grid of integers (each one being it's block ID), and it should work right out of the box.
-Spawn position is the first empty space available from the top left.
+Spawns at the center of the map.

 ```
 1 1 1 1 1